elewa-academy/Precourse/0-start-your-portfolio/README.md

 Your portfolio doesn't need to be anything fancy, it can be as simple as this [demo Elewa-Student portfolio](https://elewa-student.github.io).
 What's important is that you have somewhere you can easily organize and access all of your work.

-Your portfolios will also be how you get to know each ogher.
+Your portfolios will also be how you get to know each other.
 Keep an eye on the [Elewa Wiki](https://github.com/elewa-academy/General-Resources/wiki) to see what your peers are up to!